Asset Pricing in Pre-trained Transformer: Introduction

 \section{Introduction}

-Previous studies on machine learning (ML) models for asset pricing or factor investing tasks such as \citet{Gu2020EmpiricalLearning,Gu2021AutoencoderModels} have already proved that some traditional ML algorithms such as the multi-perception (MLP) and random forest (RF) outperform the traditional statistic models when they are applied as model frames of asset pricing models.
-The shallow MLP models show great advantages for coping with extreme market fluctuations, such as the one caused by the COVID-19 pandemic, having better out-of-sample fitness and universal stock adaptivity among the large capital US stocks.
-Nevertheless, the MLP model still has drawbacks such as overfitting, overlapping (under the method of GKX2020), high sensitivity towards missing values and data noises as well as low computational efficiency as they are the simplest neural network (NN) structure.
-Concretely, inappropriate missing value handling methods applied during data preprocessing may cause significant bias.
+Previous studies on machine learning (ML) models for asset pricing or factor investing tasks, such as \citet{Gu2020EmpiricalLearning,Gu2021AutoencoderModels} have already proved that some traditional ML algorithms, for example, the multi-perception (MLP) and random forest (RF), outperform the traditional econometric models when they are applied as model frameworks of asset pricing models.
+The shallow MLP models show advantages in coping with extreme market fluctuations, such as those caused by the COVID-19 pandemic, with better out-of-sample performance and universal stock adaptivity among large-cap U.S. stocks.
+Nevertheless, the MLP model still has drawbacks such as overfitting, overlapping (under the method of GKX2020), high sensitivity towards missing values and data noises, as well as low computational efficiency, as it is the simplest neural network (NN) structure with no natural design for detecting the temporal dependency of the time series data.
+Specifically, inappropriate methods for handling missing values during data preprocessing may introduce significant bias.
 For example, simply removing the stocks or factors may cause the ‘survival bias’ and filling identical numbers, such as mean or median values, also affects the reliability of the data and the accuracy of prediction if the missing values occupy a considerable fraction of the data.
-On the other hand, the MLP models’ added complexity compared with the traditional statistical models, which multiplies the computational cost. \\
+On the other hand, the added complexity of MLP models compared with traditional statistical models multiplies the computational cost.
+Chapter 3 employed the MLP autoencoder pre-training method together with a recurrent neural network structure to address the disadvantages of MLP models for empirical asset pricing.
+Moreover, it employs different attention mechanisms to capture longer-term temporal dependency for improving the stock return forecasting accuracy.\\